NSO-developer/nso-gitbook/development/development/developing-neds/README.md

 <summary><code>tailf:cli-diff-dependency</code></summary>

-This annotation tells the CLI engine that there is a dependency between the current account when generating diff commands to send to the device, or when rendering the `show configuratio`**n** command output.
+This annotation tells the CLI engine that there is a dependency between the current account when generating diff commands to send to the device, or when rendering the `show configuration` command output.
 It can have two different substatements: `tailf:cli-trigger-on-set` and `tailf:cli-trigger-on-all`.

 Without substatements, it should be thought of as similar to a leaf-ref, i.e. if the dependency target is delete, first perform any modifications to this leaf.
 For example, the redistribute `ospf` submode in `router bgp`: